michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

 To install:

 ```
-git clone git@github.com:mfranc-workshop/dotnetcore-templates.git ( or use http if you dont have ssh set up)
+git clone git@github.com:mfranc-workshop/dotnetcore-templates.git ( or use http if you dont have ssh )

 dotnet new -i dotnetcore-templates/micro-basic
 dotnet new -i dotnetcore-templates/micro-job